ucsb-dreamlab/data-wrangling-examples/worldcat-api/README.md

 ### `holdings.sh`

-This script fetches holding information for each resource (json file) in `data/bibs` (downloaded by `bibs.sh`) .
+This script fetches holding information for each resource (json file) in `data/bibs` (as downloaded by `bibs.sh`).
 The output is written to `data/holdings.csv`.
 It includes two columns: an OCLC number and a holding count.
 Run the script from the command line:

 ```sh
 # this will take a long time if you have a lot of json files in data/bibs